stevejay/middleengine-website/src/posts/2020-08-21-cpu-versus-gpu-with-the-canvas-web-api.md

 author:
   name: Steve Johns
   url: https://www.linkedin.com/in/stephen-johns-47a7568/
-draft: true
 issueNumber: 76
 ---

 ## Introduction

-The [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) is a rich and performant API for drawing and manipulating two-dimensional (2D) graphics in a Web browser.
+The [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) is a rich and performant API for drawing and manipulating 2D graphics in a Web browser.
 Drawing can be performed using the [`<canvas>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) HTML element or an [`OffscreenCanvas`](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas).
 When rendering content to a canvas, the browser can choose to use either the CPU or the [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit).
 This post examines how this decision is made and what effect this can have on rendering performance.

-**Note:** The `<canvas>` element also supports displaying three-dimensional (3D) graphics using the [WebGL API](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API), but in this post I focus solely on its use in 2D graphics.{class=note}

 ## Browser heuristics

-When you create a `<canvas>` element or an `OffscreenCanvas`, the browser has to decide whether to store the data for the canvas in main memory and use functions running on the CPU to render to it, or whether to create the canvas on the GPU and render to it by invoking GPU draw instructions.
-I use the term _CPU canvas_ for a canvas that the browser is using the CPU to render to, and the term _GPU canvas_ when the browser is instead using the GPU.
-Generally a GPU canvas is preferred as rendering will be hardware accelerated, but both approaches have advantages and disadvantages.
+When you create a `<canvas>` element or an `OffscreenCanvas`, the browser has to decide whether to store the data for the canvas in main memory and so use functions running on the CPU to render to it, or whether to create the canvas on the GPU and render to it by invoking GPU draw instructions.
+I use the term _CPU canvas_ for a canvas that the browser is using the CPU for rendering, and the term _GPU canvas_ when the browser is instead using the GPU.
+Generally a GPU canvas is preferred as rendering will be hardware accelerated and so faster, but both approaches have advantages and disadvantages.
 Because of this, the browser might include complex heuristics for deciding which approach to use, potentially even [changing approach after the initial decision](https://www.reddit.com/r/javascript/comments/ac9hdb/calling_getimagedata_potentially_puts_you_canvas/) in response to how it sees the canvas is being used.
 [This file](https://chromium.googlesource.com/chromium/src/+/41d279a5476937a3981a8413be722d42da0de0d2/third_party/WebKit/Source/platform/graphics/ExpensiveCanvasHeuristicParameters.h) is an example of the heuristics used in an older version of the [Blink](<https://en.wikipedia.org/wiki/Blink_(browser_engine)>) browser engine in Chrome.

 ### Size can matter